 Statement No 77, "Tax Abatement Disclosures" defines tax abatements as reduction in tax revenues that results from an agreement between one or more governments and an individual or entity in which (a) one or more governments promise to forgo tax revenues to which they are otherwise entitled and (b) the individual or entity promises to take a specific action after the agreement has been entered into that contributes to economic development or otherwise benefits the governments or the citizens of those governments.
-This Statement requires disclosures of the governments that reduce the government's revenue.
-This Statement agreements disclosures of other governments that reduce the government's revenue.
+This Statement requires disclosures of the government's own tax abatement agreements and those tax abatement agreements of other governments that reduce the government's revenue.
+This Statement did not affect the District's financial statements.